 Economisers are mechanical devices intended to reduce energy consumption.
 In terms of refrigeration, an economiser uses an intermediate pressure on a single compressor to improve efficiency.

 Traditionally economisers have been used on screw compressors but they can also be used on scroll or centrifugal compressors.
-These machines act like a two stage (booster) compression system.
+These machines act like a two stage booster compression system.
 However, they only use one compressor with two inputs (the main suction and an economiser port at an intermediate pressure).
 This allows the benefits of a booster system with only one compressor.

 Jousson (1988) simulated a twin-screw compressor with an economiser.
 The COP improvement at low pressure ratios was very small, in the magnitude of a couple of percentage points, but became significant at high pressure ratios.
 At a pressure ratio of 12.0, the improvement amounted to 16%.